Nasir El-Rufai: Governorship

-On 28 March 2020, El-Rufai tested positive for COVID-19, following contact with an index case.
-He has placed a curfew in Kaduna State and restricted movement, to prevent the spread of the virus.
+On 28 March 2020, El-Rufai tested positive for COVID-19, following contact with an index case in Abuja.
+A few days earlier, he had placed a curfew in Kaduna State and restricted movement, to prevent the spread of the virus.
+He remained in isolation for 26 days, during which the Deputy Governor, Dr. Hadiza Balarabe was in charge of government business in the state.

-On 20 August 2020, Controversy arose on social media when the Nigerian Bar Association invited Governor El-rufai to speak at its annual conference.
+On 20 August 2020, a controversy arose on social media when the Nigerian Bar Association invited Governor El-rufai to speak at its annual conference.
 Thousands of Nigerians signed a petition on change.org to have Governor El-rufai's invitation revoked.
 The NBA succumbed to the pressure and disinvited the governor.
 A report by Open Bar initiative cited eight reasons why El-rufai's invitation to the general conference was turned down.

-Some of the reasons include his refusal to obey court orders in his case with Audu Maikori, threatening Gloria Ballason who was Maikori's lawyer and a report by Quartz (publication) Africa which named Governor El-rufai as the head of a "powerful" group of Nigerian governors who "now regularly use security agents to arrest and intimidate journalists who dare to question their actions or attempt to hold them accountable".
+Some of the reasons include his refusal to obey court orders in his case with Audu Maikori, threatening Gloria Ballason who was Maikori's lawyer and a report by Quartz (publication) Africa which named Governor El-Rufai as the head of a "powerful" group of Nigerian governors who "now regularly use security agents to arrest and intimidate journalists who dare to question their actions or attempt to hold them accountable".
+Upon leaving office in 2023, El-Rufai sued the Open Bar Initiative and its prime mover, Dr. Chidi Odinkalu for defamation in a celebrated case before the Federal Capital Territory High Court in Abuja.
+A judgment is being awaited as at the end of 2025.

-El Rufai granted pardon to 12 prisoners in Kaduna State, 10 of whom were nearing the end of their sentences, some of the pardons were also granted due to age.
+In one of his final acts as Governor, El Rufai granted pardon to 12 prisoners in Kaduna State, 10 of whom were nearing the end of their sentences, some of the pardons were also granted due to age.
 Additionally he reduced one prisoners death sentence to life in prison.
 On 1 August 2023, he was screened by the Senate, following his nomination as minister by President Bola Tinubu.